-- CBCs are required prior to starting clinical educational experiences. - A third-party vendor manages the process. - When problematic CBCs are identified, the associate dean for students' affairs and the assistant dean for phases 2 and 3 are notified.
-In this situation the cases are referred to MSAPC for hearing as described in Policy 4.20. - When a CBC is brought to MSAPC, MSAPC has final authority to make the decision on the educational outcome.
+- CBCs are required prior to starting clinical educational experiences. - A third-party vendor manages the process. - When CHI is identified in CBCs, the associate dean for students' affairs and the assistant dean for phases 2 and 3 are notified.
+In this situation, the cases are referred to MSAPC for hearing as described in SMHS Policy 4.20. - When a CBC is brought to MSAPC, MSAPC has final authority to make the decision on the educational outcome.
 The student may appeal the decision through the grievance process and finally appeal to the dean.
 (Policy 3.9 Student Academic Grievance and Appeal Policy)